 On the shores of Botany Bay, Brighton le Sands in Sydney’s south has a lot to offer.
 Its long sandy shoreline and calm bay are reminiscent of the beaches of Greece.
-Today we are sharing this beachside spot in our backyard because we think this part of Sydney is a great place to explore on a sunny day at any time of year!
+Today we are sharing our love for Sydney’s southern beaches because we think it is a great place to explore on a sunny day!

 Botany Bay is Sydney’s little Greece.
 The area has drawn many locals who have Greek Heritage, and Brighton Le Sands is the epicentre of the community.